Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

 Your Pet’s Blood Creatinine Level

 Creatinine is a normal byproduct of your pet’s metabolism – a waste product primarily created by normally functioning muscles (although the meat your pet consumes is also a source of some creatinine).
 It is not the same thing as the creatine that body builders eat.
 Vigorous exercise can also cause minor increases in your pet’s blood creatinine levels and dehydration (such as from vomiting or diarrhea) will also raise its creatinine levels.
 Muscular large dogs also tend to have a bit higher blood creatinine levels.
-Certain commonly used antibiotics (like Clavamox®/Augmentin®) and antacids (like famotidine and ranitidine) have been known to elevate blood creatinine levels as well. (ref)
+Certain commonly used antibiotics (like Clavamox®/Augmentin®) and antacids (like famotidine and ranitidine) have been known to elevate blood creatinine levels as well. (ref) There is also recent evidence that the doses of that antibiotic need to be lowered in advanced kidney disease in cats. (ref)

 When your pet’s kidneys are functioning properly, they collect creatinine from its blood and deposit it in its urine for elimination.
 When blood flow through your pet’s kidneys is decreased, or when the kidney’s tiny filters (glomeruli/nephrons) are damaged, creatinine will build up in your pet’s blood stream.
 I mentioned earlier that a pet’s normal kidneys have a reserve – a backup supply of filtering units.
 Its only when these reserves have been used up, as in CKD, that blood creatinine levels will begin to rise.
 A mild-to-moderate elevation in your pet’s creatinine results mean the most when the same pet’s creatinine level has been monitored periodically over several years, or when other tests such as urine microalbuminuria or a drop in your dog’s early morning urine specific gravity (=a more dilute urine) confirm that a kidney issue may be brewing. (ref1, ref2, ref3) The test faces similar issues in cats. (ref) When periodic monitoring consistently determines your pet’s creatinine levels to be in the “high end normal” range (i.e., 1.4 mg/dl for dogs and 1.6 in cats,) , I would still be suspicious that a kidney problem is in its early stages (IRIS Stage 1).